divVerent/aaaaxy/docs/speedrunning.md

   - All Paths: all connections between regular checkpoints have been used by the player during the run in one or the other direction.
   - All Secrets: all notes in secret rooms have been read.
-  - All Flipped; all checkpoints that were seen were last seen in flipped/mirrored state.
+  - All Flipped: all checkpoints that were seen were last seen in flipped/mirrored state.
   - No Escape: the game menu was never used during the run.

+Note that All Secrets and No Escape are mutually exclusive, unless you find a glitch I do not know about yet :)

 ### Timing